yigitsever/gradecoin-site/content/_index.md

 - random assortment of bash scripts

 If your favourite programming language is missing please let me know 🤷?

-## Can my friends play?
-Sure!
-They can get in contact with me until the end of the testnet phase.

 ## How and or Why?
 - [Built](https://xkcd.com/2314/), [with](https://lofi.cafe/) [Rust](https://xkcd.com/2418/)